ClementSafon/IDS_FL_Simulation/rapport_copie.md

+---
-# Intrusion Detection System for IoT devices using Federated Learning
+title: Intrusion Detection System for IoT devices using Federated Learning

-Clément S., Sarah R.
+author: Clément Safon, Sarah Ramdani
+date: 30-01-2024

-*Télécom SudParis, Palaiseau, France*
+place: Télécom SudParis, Palaiseau, France
+---

+\newpage

-## Abstract
+# Abstract

 > With IoT systems spreading across all the different domains and aspects of our lives for the past few years, attacks on these devices have likewise seen a rise.
 Intrusion Detection Systems come in handy to identify and prevent any intrusion or attack directed towards these systems.
 However, in a world where the concern for data protection is crucial, it is important not to share data.
 Hence the raise of Federated Learning, especially in Intrusion Detection Systems.

+\newpage

-## I. Introduction
+# 1. Introduction

 As the Internet of Things (IoT) continues to proliferate across diverse domains, the security challenges associated with IoT devices become increasingly paramount.
 This paper, as part of a Master's year project, presents an approach to enhancing the security of Local Area Networks (LAN) with IoT environments through the implementation of an Intrusion Detection System (IDS) utilizing Federated Learning (FL).